01-edu/public/subjects/expandstr.en.md

 ### Instructions

-Write a program that takes a string and displays it with exactly three spaces between each word, with no spaces or tabs either at the beginning or the end, followed by a newline.
+Write a program that takes a string and displays it with exactly three spaces between each word, with no spaces or tabs at either the beginning nor the end.

+The string will be followed by a newline.

-A word is a section of string delimited either by spaces/tabs, or by the start/end of the string.
+A word is a sequence of alphanumerical characters.

-If the number of parameters is not 1, or if there are no words, simply display a newline.
+If the number of parameters is not 1, or if there are no words, the program displays a newline.

-Example of output :
+Examples of outputs :

 ```console
 student@ubuntu:~/student/expandstr$ go build